 Arthritis is one of the most common pain-inducing diseases in the world.
 There are several forms of the disease, some that are more common than others.
 A less common form is psoriatic arthritis.
 It doesn’t get talked about a lot, but it is very real, nonetheless.

 Perhaps you’ve been wondering, “is there a psoriatic arthritis specialist near me?”
 If you are in London, I have good news: I am that specialist you’ve been looking for.
-Please reach out to my Harley Street office at your earliest convenience.
 In the meantime, let’s talk about psoriatic arthritis and what it’s all about.

 Arthritis Linked to Psoriasis